 Understanding Accountability for Torture: The Domestic Enforcement of International Human Rights Treaties

 This Policy Report examines various international human rights treaties relevant to the U.S. program of Extraordinary Rendition and Torture.
 During the “War on Terror,” the CIA transported individuals to black sites across the globe and subjected them to unspeakable torture.
-North Carolina has a tragic and undeniable link to this practice of abducting foreign nationals, without process, and transferring them either to foreign or CIA custody overseas, typically to be subject to extended interrogation and torture is often referred to as Extraordinary Rendition. to these acts of torture.
+North Carolina has a tragic and undeniable link to this practice of abducting foreign nationals, without process, and transferring them either to foreign or CIA custody overseas, typically to be subject to extended interrogation and torture.
 The CIA transported individuals to these black sites on planes operated by Aero Contractors headquartered in Johnston County, North Carolina.

 The report demonstrates the applicability of human rights treaties to the United States, North Carolina, its political subdivisions, and Aero Contractors.
 Chapter One explains international human rights treaties and their significance with emphasis on the International Covenant on Civil and Political Rights, and the Convention Against Torture.
 Chapter Two analyzes the use of Reservations, Understandings and Declarations attached to treaties to limit treaty enforceability in the context of the Supremacy Clause and the Vienna Convention on Treaties.
 Chapter Three considers treaty enforceability in the context of the U.S. system of federalism.
 Chapter Four revisits the egregious human rights atrocities committed under the extraordinary rendition program and highlights the international, federal, and state statutes that prohibit torture and extraordinary rendition which can be used to hold participants liable for their role in the extraordinary rendition program.